tonghuikang/automatic-prompt-engineer/README.md

-# Automatic Prompt Engineer
+# Automatic Prompt Engineering for classification

-This repository contains a [notebook](https://nbviewer.org/github/tonghuikang/automatic-prompt-engineer/blob/master/classification.ipynb) that [generates and optimizes system and user prompts](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/prompt-history-classification.html) for classification purposes.
+Given only (text -> label), this notebook generates and optimizes system and user prompts.

 This is how classification is intended to be done.
-- (system prompt, user prompt prefix + text + user prompt suffix) -Haiku-> bot response -function-> label
+- (system prompt, user prompt prefix + text + user prompt suffix) -Haiku-> bot response -extract-> label
-- The function will be defined by you (which could be just a string match)

 The notebook will produce
 - the system prompt